MarkWieczorek/mapmanager/_posts/2015-04-18-annotating-a-stack.md

 #### Deleting an object

 Select the object (single click), right-click and select 'Delete'.
-ALternatively, select the object (single-click) and hit the 'del' key.
+Alternatively, select the object (single-click) and hit the 'del' key.

 #### Exporting data